Onemaeus97/Onemaeus97.github.io/src/data/about.md

 # Currently

 I will get my diploma at 2022 Juin and am particularly interersted in the domain of data science, AI, and machine learning.
-It would be my objective to find a job at a lab that allows mt to continue as a Phd Student or a company that offers the relevant jobs and CIFRE if ppossible.
+It would be my objective to find a job at a lab that allows me to continue as a Phd Student or a company that offers the relevant jobs and CIFRE if possible.

 # Fun facts